BenFlanagan/alexa-math-streak-privacy-policy/privacy.md

 ## Terms:

-- "We" / "Us" - the developer of Math Streak, Benjamin Flanagan
+- "We" / "Us" - the developer of Math Streak, Benjamin Flanagan.
-- "Amazon" / "Alexa" - Amazon Digital Services LLC (with its affiliates)
+- "Amazon" / "Alexa" - Amazon Digital Services LLC (with its affiliates).
 - "The Skill" / "Math Streak" - the Math Streak skill, developed by Us and available on the Alexa store.
-- "You" - the user of The Skill
+- "You" - the user of The Skill.

 ## General